govindak-umd/Carla_Project/README.md

 ### Step 6 - Setting up Ros bridge

-Visit the [link](https://carla.readthedocs.io/en/latest/ros_installation/) to setup ROS bridge.
+Visit this [link](https://carla.readthedocs.io/en/latest/ros_installation/) to setup ROS bridge.

 This is what worked for me: